pfgithub/threadclient/README.md

 -   [ ] posts + post preview (+ /api/v1/:subreddit/post_requirements)
 -   [ ] upload images to reddit (it seems possible, post to /asset to get perms and then upload to `reddit-uploaded-media.s3-accelerate.amazonaws.com`)
 -   [ ] fix dark flairs being displayed on a dark background
--   [ ] header images
 -   [ ] support live comment / chat threads (eg used in rpan chat)
 -   [ ] get more information about specific awards by clicking them
 -   [ ] user profile pages, defaulting to the overview tab
 -   [ ] navigation buttons eg homepage link
 -   [ ] display <0 or ≤0 for posts with 0 votes because the actual count is unknown
 -   [ ] use the `post.media`/`post.secure_media` property?
--   [ ] jsonp hack when cors requests fail (spooky, evaluating code from a remote server) eg `?jsonp=jsonp_response_#` where each request adds a `window.jsonp_response_#` function and removes it after the jsonp request is completed. note that this doesn't work for requests that require authentication so maybe don't do it.
 -   [ ] code block automatic syntax highlighting (using hljs automatic or something)
 -   [ ] when revealing a crosspost with the same content warnings as the parent post, don't require accepting twice
 -   [ ] fix load more when loading batches of 100 comments sometimes the batch will contain a top level load more button (this is even easier now - the load mores can be consolidated)